my-yangj/freeipa-local-prov/README.md

 3. work flow
   - user connects to the terminal server
-  - user checkout project/tool data, which will mount as container volumes ( common dir are nfs exported from master node)
+  - user checkout project/tool data, if they havn't been mounted as container volumes (common dir are nfs exported from master node)
-  - user runs their job through nf pipeline, nf pipeline creates more containers. (user debug the pipeline locally).
+  - user runs their job through nf pipeline, nf pipeline processes are run in containers.
-  - user submits their job/pipeline into jenkins which delivers jobs to cluster
+  - user submits their job/pipeline into gitea and jenkins jobs are setup and run ci. ci jobs are deliverred to cluster.

+4. about multiple masternode
+  - freeipa servers have active and standby setup.
+  - gitea/mysql/jenkins are just standalone services without any mirror or redundency.